Program Overview

 Additionally, Hartwick College offers a cultural activities calendar for each program.
 This schedule is thoughtfully crafted in collaboration with the Hartwick College Student Experience Office, Hartwick Student Ambassadors, and International Clubs.
 These activities change each year, are optional and come with a fee, which is usually quite reasonable and caters for a student budget.
 Don’t forget to explore locally!
 Within a convenient 10-minute walking distance from campus, Oneonta, New York, boasts a charming Main Street adorned with local shops and restaurants for you to explore.

-For those seeking more adventure, there’s the option to take part in a one-day excursion to a ski resort in the Appalachian Mountains.
+For those seeking more adventure, there’s the option to take part in a one-day excursion to a ski resort in the Catskill Mountains.
 You can choose to ski, snowboard, snow tubing (equipment hire at your own expense), or simply enjoy the snow and soak up the atmosphere with a hot chocolate in hand.
 This is a classic Northeast winter experience, complete with cosy lodge, snow-covered scenery and plenty of laughs.

 Your experience in New York is further enhanced by the presence of your CISaustralia on-site representative, who will welcome you to the city and assist you in settling in.
 The on-site representative and support team will greet you on arrival and will invite you to a welcome lunch/dinner.
 Throughout your stay, on-site staff will be a valuable source of advice on local cultural activities and opportunities.